Ayana’s Journey to Hope

 June 22, 2020

 Ayana is one of the 24 patients found in the initial phase of Hamlin’s new Patient Identification Program.
-Her story is one of resilience through tragedy – and finding hope.
+Her story is one of resilience through tragedy – and her journey to finding hope.

 The pain of fistula